The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

 \begin{proof} Let $\mathcal{Q}$ be the quotient.
 We will prove that it is acyclic.
 The module $\mathcal{Q}$ further decomposes into a direct sum of modules (but the differential does not preserve the direct sum): \begin{itemize} \item The module $\mathcal{Q}_{1}$ spanned by graphs where $u$ is of valence $1$, labeled by $1_{A}$, and connected to an internal vertex; \item The module $\mathcal{Q}_{2}$ spanned by graphs where $u$ is of valence $\geq 2$ or has a label in $A^{> 0}$. \end{itemize}

 We now filter $\mathcal{Q}$ as follows.
-For $s \in \mathbb{Z}$, let $F_{s} \mathcal{Q}_{1}$ be the submodule of $\mathcal{Q}_{1}$ spanned by graphs with at most $s+1$ edges, and let $F_{s} \mathcal{Q}_{2}$ be the submodule spanned by graphs with at most $s$ edges.
+For $s \in \Z$, let $F_{s} \mathcal{Q}_{1}$ be the submodule of $\mathcal{Q}_{1}$ spanned by graphs with at most $s+1$ edges, and let $F_{s} \mathcal{Q}_{2}$ be the submodule spanned by graphs with at most $s$ edges.
 This filtration is preserved by the differential of $\mathcal{Q}$.

 Consider the $\EE^{0}$ page of the spectral sequence associated to this filtration.
-Then the differential $d^{0}$ is an morphism $\EE^{0} \mathcal{Q}_{1} \to \EE^{0} \mathcal{Q}_{2}$ by counting the number of edges (and using the crucial fact that dead ends are not contractible).
-It contracts the only edge incident to $u$.
-It is an isomorphism, with an inverse similar to the homotopy defined in \Cref{lemma.case-u-1}, ``blowing up'' the point $u$ into a new edge connecting $u$ to a new internal vertex that replaces $u$.
+Then the differential $d^{0}$ is a morphism $\EE^{0} \mathcal{Q}_{1} \to \EE^{0} \mathcal{Q}_{2}$ (count the number of edges and use the crucial fact that edges connected to univalent vertices are not contractible when looking at reduced graphs).
+This differential contracts the only edge incident to $u$.
+It is an isomorphism, with an inverse similar to the homotopy defined in Lemma~\ref{lemma.case-u-1}, ``blowing up'' the point $u$ into a new edge connecting $u$ to a new internal vertex that replaces $u$.